 The syllabus and example questions are in the document library below.

 Successful completion of Module A will lead to the new qualification "certificate in railway control engineering fundamentals" being awarded.

 The syllabus of the professional exam is being split into three mandatory advanced modules available from October 2021.
 You will need to have passed Module A (or module(s) from the current exam) before you can sit Modules B to D.

-The syllabus for each module is in the document library below and example questions will be available soon.
+The syllabus and sample question papers for each module are in the document library below.

-Successful completion of all four modules will lead to the IRSE professional examination and new qualification "advanced diploma in railway engineering" being awarded.
+Successful completion of all four modules will lead to the IRSE professional examination and the new qualification "advanced diploma in railway control engineering" being awarded.